HOW TO BREW :ICED COFFEE HARIO SWITCH

 1: Rinse the dripper to warm it up.

-2: Put ice in the server and add the dripper, paper, and powder.
+2: Put ice in the server, then set the dripper, paper filter, and coffee grounds.

-4: After 30 seconds, turn the switch to turn off the water and wait for the timer to reach 60 seconds.
+4: After 30 seconds, open the switch to let the water drip, and wait until the timer reaches 60 seconds.

 4: 2nd pour.
-Close the switch, pour in all the remaining hot water and spin lightly.
-Wait until the timer reaches 120 seconds, then open the switch and pour in the remaining water to complete the extraction.
-(Total amount of hot water poured: 150ml)
+Close the switch, pour the remaining hot water, and give a light swirl.
+Wait until the timer reaches 120 seconds.
+After 120 seconds, open the switch, and brewing is complete when all the water has dripped through.
+(Total hot water poured: 150ml)

-5: Transfer to a glass filled with ice and it's ready.
+5: Transfer to a cup filled with ice, and it's ready.

-*If the amount of ice is too small, it will melt too much and the liquid will become thin, so use more.
-In particular, for light roasts, use more ice because the extraction water temperature is high.
-(Enough ice to make two layers in the server.)
+*If the amount of ice is too small, it will melt too much, resulting in a thin liquid, so use plenty of ice.
+Especially for light roasts, since the brewing water temperature is high, use more ice.

-The basic principle of rapid cooling iced coffee is to extract strong coffee that will be diluted with ice.
+The basic principle of flash brew iced coffee is to brew strong coffee, assuming it will be diluted by ice.

-Spin: Hold the bottom of the dripper and gently shake the whole server in a circular motion.
-The reason for the spin is to ensure that all the grounds in the dripper come into contact with the hot water evenly.
+Swirl = Hold the bottom of the dripper and gently shake the entire server in a circular motion.
+The reason for swirling is to ensure that all the coffee grounds in the dripper are evenly exposed to the hot water.